Posts

 Q: What is Tessa’s Assessment Policy?

 A: At Tessa International School, we believe in holistically-designed, developmentally appropriate assessments.
-Our assessment approach aligns with our integrated international curriculum, involving the IB PYP, the French National Curriculum, and best practices in immersion language teaching.
+Our assessment approach aligns with our integrated curriculum, involving the U.S. Common Core Standards, Next Generation Science Standards (NGSS), and the French, Spanish, and Chinese National Curricula.
 With a consideration of valid, balanced, and reliable assessment evidence to best reflect students’ process and progress, we incorporate a combination of teacher-devised evaluations as well as standardized tests in our assessment practices.
 You can find more information here

 Are you ready to explore the only international leading private school in Hoboken?